-The following sections explain how to perform these functions using the standard VoltDB Java client interface.
+The following sections explain how to perform these functions using the latest VoltDB Java client interface, known as Client2.
 (See VoltDB Java Client API.)
 The VoltDB Java Client is a thread-safe class library that provides runtime access to VoltDB databases and functions.